upper/gopkg/README.md

 # vanity

-Use `vanity` to provide pretty package names on custom domains easily:
+Use `vanity` to provide pretty package names using your own custom domain:

 ```go
 import (